kelsipage/kelsipage.github.io/_projects/1_project.md

     </div>
 </div>
 <br>
-I compared this map to the [Niche Schools map](https://www.niche.com/k12/search/best-public-high-schools/s/pennsylvania/?map=true) of the top schools in PA to see if there were any similarities.
+I compared this visualization to the [Niche Schools map](https://www.niche.com/k12/search/best-public-high-schools/s/pennsylvania/?map=true) of the top schools in PA to see if there were any similarities.
 Most of the top rated schools in the state are in the suburbs where districts are paying the least amount in cyber charter school tuition.

 <!--
 <div class="row">